kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 * Validate appProtocol values
 * Monitor appProtocol implementations
+* Support multiple AppProtocols values for the same port to improve interoperability (suggested as a followup work though)

 ## Proposal

-Kubernetes supports the `appProtocol` field to provide a way to specify an application protocol for each Service port.
+~~Kubernetes supports the `appProtocol` field to provide a way to specify an application protocol for each Service port.~~

+Kubernetes `appProtocol` field is used as a hint for implementations to configure the protocol used between the implementation and the application it exposes.

 The [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#application-protocol) for this field says that: